 Developing an Electronic Medications Administration Record System

-To mitigate this problem, one of the largest Healthcare institutions in the USA implemented an EMAR system and deployed it to its primary hospitals.
+To mitigate this problem, one of the largest Healthcare institutions in the USA implemented an Electronic Medications Administration Record (EMAR) System and deployed it in its primary hospitals.

-Over a period of eight years, our team worked with clinicians, hospital administration and IT personnel on the design, implementation, and subsequent maintenance of the EMAR system.
-This large-scale project required extensive changes to existing processes and workflows, and technological enhancements to the existing systems.
+Over a period of eight years, our team worked with clinicians, hospital administration, and the IT team on the design, implementation, and subsequent maintenance of the EMAR system.
+This large-scale project required extensive changes to existing processes and workflows, and technological enhancements to the existing technologies.

 The Challenge

-The EMAR brought together and communicated with just about every other major inpatient system in the hospital ecosystem including Order Entry, Pharmacy, Discharge, Common Data Repository and others.
-It transformed existing workflows and introduced new processes for nurses, pharmacists, physicians and hospital administrative staff.
-It required deployment of new technology infrastructure that included portable nursing stations and bar code scanners as well as bar code labeling and repackaging of drugs in the inpatient pharmacy.
+The EMAR brought together and communicated with just about every other major inpatient system in the hospital ecosystem including Order Entry, Pharmacy, Discharge, Common Data Repository, and others.
+It transformed existing workflows and introduced new processes for nurses, pharmacists, physicians, and hospital administrative staff.
+The project required the deployment of new technology infrastructure that included portable nursing stations and barcode scanners as well as barcode labeling and repackaging of drugs in the inpatient pharmacy.

 The Outcome